luohancfd/CFCFD-NG/doc/sphinx/getting-started.rst

 popt, readline, SWIG and Tcl/Tk can either be installed from source or via a package manager such as MacPorts (http://www.macports.org/) or Fink (http://www.finkproject.org/).

+Notes:

+#.
 If possible, it is recommended to install these dependencies from source.
-The required Python packages (numpy, scipy and matplotlib) are all available as pre-packaged binaries for OSX on sourceforge.net, although they can also be installed from source if necessary.
+#.
+The required Python packages (numpy, scipy and matplotlib) are all available
+   as pre-packaged binaries for OSX on sourceforge.net, although they can also be installed from source if necessary.
+#.
+Ingo has had a good experience installing binary packages from MacPorts,
+   the only subtly being the need to install swig and swig-python.

 SSH access to the repository for developers
 -------------------------------------------